-Cancer is an intractable and highly adaptable disease capable of evading the body's defenses and resisting treatment to grow and spread.
-Despite new treatments that leverage actionable insights into cancer biology, effective treatments remain elusive and even the most cutting-edge therapies still struggle to balance potency with safety.
+Cancer is often a highly adaptable disease capable of evading the body's defenses and resisting treatment, allowing it to grow and spread.
+Despite new treatments that strive to leverage actionable insights into cancer biology, even the most cutting-edge therapies can struggle to balance potency with safety.
 As a result, the oncology community strives to improve on existing therapies and search for new and better options to optimize benefits for patients.
 This approach includes medicines that not only act alone, but also work well in combination with other therapies to deliver the best possible outcomes.